 City museums and national museums

 In Rome, some of the museums belong to the municipality and some to the state.
 Almost all museums are normally closed on 1 January.
 However, they are open on Jan.
 1, 2023, as admission is free on the 1st Sunday of the month.

 The city’s museums include the Capitoline Museums, Trajan’s Markets, Imperial Forums and numerous other museums.
 National museums include the Colosseum, Castel Sant’Angelo, Borghese Gallery and many more.
 For the full list of museums, opening times and tickets, see our Rome Museums page.

-All museums run by the Municipality of Rome, such as the Capitoline Museums and the Trajan’s Markets, have free admission on January 2nd.
+All museums run by the Municipality of Rome, such as the Capitoline Museums and the Trajan’s Markets, have free admission on January 1st.
 The entry time must be reserved by telephone +39060608.
 Admission is also free at the national museums, most of which do not require reservations.

 Cinecittà si mostra Visit the dream factory of Roman cinema, Metro A Station Cinecittà Tickets